Michael Ngoo: Oldham Athletic

-On 20 January 2017, Ngoo signed for League One side Oldham Athletic on a short term contract until the end of the season.
+On 20 January 2017, Ngoo signed for League One side Oldham Athletic on a short-term contract until the end of the season.
 Ngoo was released by Oldham at the end of the 2016–17 season.

 Tirana

 In September 2017 he signed for Albanian side Tirana on a one-year contract, with the possibility of a renewal for a second year.
-Ngoo made his official debut for the club in the 2017 Albanian Supercup against Kukësi, entering in the last minutes as Tirana won 1–0 to claim their 11th title.
+Ngoo made his competitive debut in the 2017 Albanian Supercup against Kukësi, entering in the last minutes as Tirana won 1–0 to claim their 11th title.
 Tirana also set a record by becoming the first Albanian First Division side to win the Supercup.
-His league debut occurred on 16 September opening matchday of Albanian First Division against Iliria Fushë-Krujë, entering in the second half as Tirana won 1–0 at home.
-His first score-sheet contributions came in his third ever appearance for the club on 24 September, netting the second Tirana goal in an eventual 3–0 win at Pogradeci.
-Three days later, in the returning leg of 2017–18 Albanian Cup first round, Ngoo scored both goals as Tirana won 2–0 at home to secure progression to next round 4–1 on aggregate.
+His league debut occurred on 16 September opening matchday of the First Division against Iliria Fushë-Krujë, entering in the second half as Tirana won 1–0 at home.
+His first score-sheet contributions came in his third appearance for the club on 24 September, netting the second Tirana goal in a 3–0 win at Pogradeci.
+Three days later, in the return leg of 2017–18 Albanian Cup first round, Ngoo scored both goals as Tirana won 2–0 at home to secure progression to next round 4–1 on aggregate.

 Ngoo was recovered from his long-term injury in September 2018, making his top flight debut on 16th in a 3–1 win over Luftëtari Gjirokastër, entering in last minutes of the match in place of Dejan Blazhevski.
 He endured a difficult start of the season, as he was suspended for 24 hours on 16 October by newly appointed coach Ardian Mema for unacceptable behaviour; the incident happened during a training session when Ngoo refused Mema's orders and also talked back at him.
-He was also fined with €500, and was an unused substitute in Tirana's 0–1 defeat at Flamurtari Vlorë.
-He was suspended again on 23 October for an unlimited time, and in the finals days of October, Ngoo was sent to train with the reserve squad.
+He was also fined €500, and was an unused substitute in Tirana's 0–1 defeat at Flamurtari Vlorë.
+He was suspended again on 23 October for an unlimited time, and in the final days of October, Ngoo was sent to train with the reserve squad.
 He made his debut with them on 11 November by scoring in a 3–2 win over Ada Velipojë.
-The club decided to bring him back at the senior squad two days later.
+The club decided to bring him back to the senior squad two days later.
 He played in a friendly win over Korabi Peshkopi on 16 November, scoring one of the goals, and was also involved in another debate, this time with teammate Gentian Muça, on who to take a penalty kick; the verbal confrontation almost went physical.
 Eventually it was Ngoo who took the penalty but he was unsuccessful.
 The following day, he was once again suspended by the club and was forced to train alone.